 The commercial space industry is driven by rapidly changing technologies and innovation, and our success will require significant expenditure in Research and Development to develop new technologies, services, products, and offerings.
-Thus far, we have not established a Research and Development department, nor have we incurred research and development expenses.
-We do not currently perform formal R&D and instead we engineer our solutions with additional enhancements and innovations as part of our normal design and engineering efforts.
+While we have incurred research and development expenses related to our LizzieSat satellite, we have not established a separate Research & Development department.
+We engineer our solutions with additional enhancements and innovations as part of our normal design and engineering efforts.
 We intend on setting up a formal Research and Development team in the future so we can more easily streamline our new products and get to market faster.
 If we fail to raise adequate funds to develop a robust Research and Development department and strategy, we will likely be unable to execute on our business plan.